NEW ORLEANS -- Even legends struggle.

 Sandra Farmer-Patrick, running in an orange, blue and gold bikini top and bottom, with matching orange tutu, won the women's 400-meter hurdles in a meet record 53.62 seconds, and then watched her husband David Patrick finish second to Kevin Young in the men's 400 hurdles.

 "I was happy, I broke down in tears," said Farmer-Patrick, who was eliminated in the 1988 trials after running out of her lane.
+"Once I won and David got in, it was a joyous time."

 The Patricks became the first husband-wife American track Olympians since Olga and Harold Connolly in 1960.